-Apio has a \$7.0 million revolving line of credit with Wells Fargo Bank N.A. outstanding amounts under the line of credit bear interest at either the prime rate less 0.25% or the LIBOR adjustable rate plus 1.75%.
-The revolving line of credit with Wells Fargo (collectively, the "Loan Agreement") contains certain restrictive covenants, which require Apio to meet certain financial tests, including minimum levels of net income, maximum leverage ratio, minimum net worth and maximum capital expenditures.
-Landec has pledged substantially all of the assets of Apio to secure the lines with Wells Fargo.
-At August 26, 2007, no amounts were outstanding under the revolving line of credit.
-Apio has been in compliance or received waivers for all loan covenants since the inception of this loan.
+Apio has a \$7.0 million revolving line of credit with Wells Fargo Bank N.A.
+On September 1, 2007, Apio amended its revolving line of credit with Wells Fargo Bank N.A. extending the term of the line to August 31, 2009.
+In addition, the interest rate on the revolving line of credit was reduced to either prime less 0.50% or the LIBOR adjusted rate plus 1.50%.
+The revolving line of credit with Wells Fargo contains certain restrictive covenants, which require Apio to meet certain financial tests, including minimum levels of net income, maximum leverage ratio, minimum net worth and maximum capital expenditures.
+Landec has pledged substantially all of the assets of Apio to secure the line with Wells Fargo.
+At November 25, 2007, no amounts were outstanding under the revolving line of credit.
+Apio has been in compliance or received waivers for all loan covenants since the inception of this line.